 Biography

 Alexander Lvovsky is an experimental physicist.
 He was born and raised in Moscow and did his undergraduate in Physics at the Moscow Institute of Physics and Technology.
 In 1993, he became a graduate student in Physics at Columbia University in New York City.
 His thesis research, conducted under the supervision of Dr. Sven R. Hartmann, was in the field of coherent optical transients in atomic gases.
 After completing his Ph.
 D. in 1998, he spent a year at the University of California, Berkeley as a postdoctoral fellow in the Department of Physics, and then five years at Universität Konstanz in Germany, first as an Alexander von Humboldt postdoctoral fellow, then as a research group leader in quantum-optical information technology.
-In 2004 he became Professor in the Department of Physics and Astronomy at the University of Calgary, and from autumn 2018, a professor at the University of Oxford.
-Between 2011 and 2022, he was involved in establishing the Russian Quantum Center and subsequently led a research group there.
-Alexander is a past Canada Research Chair, a lifetime member of the American Physical Society, a Fellow of the Optical Society and a winner of many awards – most notably the International Quantum Communications award, commendation letter from the Prime Minister of Canada and the Emmy Noether research award of the German Science Foundation.
+In 2004 he became Professor in the Department of Physics and Astronomy at the University of Calgary, and from autumn 2018, a professor at the University of Oxford, where he conducts wide-profile research on quantum and optical technology.
+Alexander founded Lumai, a spin-off enterprise developing ultra-fast, energy-efficient optical neural network technology and COMPOS, a nationwide outreach program for UK state school students, offering high-level physics and mathematics tutorials to senior secondary school students.
+Alexander is a past Canada Research Chair, a lifetime member of the American Physical Society and a Fellow of the Optical Society.
+His accolades include the International Quantum Communications award, commendation letter from the Prime Minister of Canada and the Emmy Noether research award of the German Science Foundation.
 His work has been featured by CBC, NBC, Wired, New Scientist, MIT Technology Review, the Guardian and even Daily Mail.